-This rich Chocolate Fudge Cake with pecans is a cross between a fudge brownie and a chocolate cake.
+This rich Chocolate Fudge Cake with pecans is a cross between a fudge brownie and a moist chocolate cake.
 This Chocolate Fudge Cake recipe is made with simple ingredients and it’s perfect with powdered sugar, frosting, or a scoop of ice cream on top.

 I firmly believe that there are moments where nothing in the world can cure a problem like chocolate can.

-What Makes This Fudge Cake Special:
+What Makes This The Best Fudge Cake Recipe:

-Fudge Cake Ingredients:
+Easy Fudge Cake Ingredients:

 - Unsalted Butter: I typically always choose unsalted butter because I have more control of the salt content in my baked goods.